Zendesk acquires Momentive to boost its customer analytics offerings

 Zendesk today announced that it’s entered into an agreement to acquire Momentive, including the latter’s popular SurveyMonkey platform.
 According to Zendesk CEO Mikkel Svane, the purchase will enable Zendesk customers to “build more meaningful relationships” by providing opportunities for Momentive and Zendesk to cross-sell and co-develop existing and future products, potentially driving Zendesk’s 2024 revenue to $3.5 billion.

-“The SurveyMonkey brand is iconic and we’ve admired their business from afar since the inception of Zendesk.
+“The SurveyMonkey brand is iconic, and we’ve admired their business from afar since the inception of Zendesk.
 They truly democratized an industry — almost everyone in the world has responded to one of their surveys at some point,” Svane said in a statement.
 “We’re very excited to have them join the Zendesk mission along with Momentive’s market research and insights products and together create a powerful new customer intelligence company.
-We will deliver a rich, colorful picture of every customer so businesses really understand their customers and can build more authentic relationships.”
+We will deliver a rich, colorful picture of every customer, so businesses really understand their customers and can build more authentic relationships.”

 Launched in 1999, Momentive — formerly SurveyMonkey — offers cloud-based software to support service solutions across brand and market insights; product, employee, and customer experiences; online survey development; and a suite of paid backend programs.
 Founded by Ryan Finley and Chris Finley, Spectrum Equity and Bain Capital acquired a majority interest in the company in 2009.